Online Hair Loss Treatment Without a Required Subscription

 ConditionTelltale featurePrimary approach

-Androgenetic alopeciaGradual patterned thinning (temples, crown, central part), family historyFinasteride, minoxidil, or combination — what we treat
+Androgenetic alopeciaGradual patterned thinning (temples, crown, central part), family historyFinasteride, low-dose oral minoxidil, dutasteride, or combination — what we treat

 Alopecia areataRound or coin-shaped bald patches, often sudden; possibly nail pittingDermatology — intralesional steroids, topicals, JAK inhibitors